-Discussion at this event will focus on the strategic choices facing corporate decision-makers as they prepare for Brexit and other shifts in the geopolitical landscape.
+As the second event in the global series of privately held events, the Financial Times and KPMG International gathered a selection of board members and business leaders Frankfurt, Germany in September 2017 to discuss the strategic choices facing corporate decision-makers as they prepare for Brexit and other shifts in the geopolitical landscape.
 How are German and multi-national businesses planning for a harder shift in the trade dynamics in Europe post Brexit?
 What should be the main objectives of a UK-EU trade deal?
 What could a transitional arrangement look like and how will this specifically affect the Frankfurt area dominated by the financial services industry and many other significant industries?

 — Businesses are being forced to plan – and make decisions – based on a ‘worst case’ scenario of a Hard Brexit

 — Each sector faces its own challenges, and some require clarity within the next few months to prevent irreversible decisions being made

 — A transitional period is necessary, but business needs to know the ‘final outcome’ to plan effectively